-That’s the legend that kicks off Annie Londonderry’s ride around the world.
+That’s the legend that kicked off Annie Londonderry’s ride around the world.
 It’s a sweet story.
-The thing is: not all of the details presented as facts are entirely true.
+The thing is, not all of the details presented as facts are entirely true.
 Yet, despite several lies and embellishments, somehow Londonderry still emerges as quite the badass.

 But if Kopchovsky was the mastermind of the adventure, it makes sense that she would need a juicier backstory.
 Finding sponsorship for a female athlete and explorer was next to impossible then, let alone if the woman was neither an accomplished athlete nor an explorer.
 If the adventure were born from a publicity-friendly wager, the odds of attaining sponsors were significantly better.

 Regardless of how it came about, Londonderry was game for the task and proved to be a savvy self-promoter.
 Born a Cohen and married to a Kopchovsky, she took the name Londonderry only for the bike trip.
 Some claimed traveling solo was safer for a gentile woman than for a Jewish woman.
 Ultimately, it was a business decision.
 Londonderry Lithia Springs Water Company, based in New Hampshire, paid her to use the name and to affix a Londonderry decal on her rear wheel.
 Annie Londonderry was officially born.
 (And you thought today’s influencer marketing was something new?)

 Cheered on by a crowd of 500, she left Boston on June 25, 1894, with a change of clothes, a lady-like revolver, and next to no money.
 In addition to covering more than 24,000 miles, her task also involved earning money along the way.
 Bold by all accounts, Londonderry was undaunted.
 She set up speaking engagements, sold photos of herself, and plastered her bike and body with advertisements.
 If only there had been Lycra and neon dye, she would have been nearly indistinguishable from team riders in the Tour de France.